 How to Treat IBS

-IBS is the most common gastrointestinal condition worldwide, with 30 percent of us developing some form of IBS throughout our lives.
-This disorder is characterized by improper function of the bowel and symptoms of abdominal pain, bloating, diarrhea, and/or constipation.
+Worldwide, IBS affects about 5% to 10% of people.
+This disorder is characterized by improper function of the bowel and symptoms of abdominal pain, bloating, diarrhea, constipation or both.

 IBS is a long-term condition, with symptoms that can change over time and range from mild to moderate to severe.
 There can be periods without flare-ups, but IBS can stop and restart throughout your lifetime.
 With IBS, there is no obvious inflammation or infection present and no medical tests around to confirm a diagnosis, so doctors have to rely on a process of elimination to determine if your symptoms are from another condition or the result of IBS.